BenjaminWolfe/benjamin/log.md

 ## Netlify

 * Already had a site up and running (still boilerplate, never used).
-* Changed the site settings to deploy the master branch of this repo.
+* Changed the site settings to deploy the main branch of this repo.
   Left the build command as `hugo` & the directory to be published as `public`.
 * Then yes, realized my nagging suspicion was right;
   I had not yet built the site in the first place.